whitesin/maximo-nodejs-rest-client/README.md

 #### Create

-The following code snippet illustrates the Create api.
-In this example we are creating a new Workorder.
+The following code snippet illustrates how to create a work order by using the Create API.

     router.get('/test_create', function(req, res)
     {